DataDog/documentation/content/en/real_user_monitoring/guide/upload-javascript-source-maps.md

 ## Overview

 If your front-end Javascript source code is minified, upload your source maps to Datadog to de-obfuscate your different stack traces.
 For any given error, you can access the file path, line number, and code snippet for each frame of the related stack trace.
+Datadog can also link stack frames to your source code in your repository.

-<div class="alert alert-info">Only errors collected by <a href="/real_user_monitoring/">Real User Monitoring (RUM)</a> can be unminified and processed by <a href="/real_user_monitoring/error_tracking/">Error Tracking</a>.</div>
+<div class="alert alert-info">Only errors collected by <a href="/real_user_monitoring/">Real User Monitoring (RUM)</a> can be unminified.</div>

 ## Instrument your code